gagan-iitb/MM-TelcoBench/5G_Faults_Multi_Correct_MCQs/README.md

    - A second LLM was then used to **select the best distractors** from all generated candidates to maximize difficulty.
 3. Questions and options were generated using **Qwen3 32B**, ensuring high-quality telecom-specific reasoning.

 This pipeline creates highly challenging multi-correct MCQs optimized for robust telecom competence evaluation.
+Dataset sourced from Multiple Datasets from HuggingFace

 ### Skills Tested
 Evaluates the model’s ability to perform **deep reasoning**, validate multiple correct interpretations, and avoid subtle conceptual, causal, and telecom-domain-specific errors.